hrmilon/ticket-api-vue/README.md

-# movie-frontend
+#ticket-frontend
-- table is working fine
+- visual for sorting
-- problem is it is able to print 15 res
+- infinite scroll
-- so we have to implement pagination
+- lazy loading
-????????????
+- each view